i love international moving logo overlay

 • You should pack out-of-season clothes first since you won’t be needing them at the moment.
 Plus, these belongings may have already been in boxes somewhere deep in your closet.

-• Artwork, picture frames and wall hangings can be tricky, but they are items you won’t be needing while relocating.
+• Artwork, picture frames, and wall hangings can be tricky, but they are items you won’t be needing while relocating.

 • While you are finishing up some non-packing related tasks, you could always gather small items scattered all over your home.